 What exactly this means, however, varies by city and state.
 Most often, it has to do with how police and other law enforcement authorities coordinate with ICE when dealing with suspects, criminals, or others with whom they come into contact.
 It's important to understand that immigration violations are based on federal law, and local police have no direct power to arrest a person simply for being undocumented.
 So the true meaning of sanctuary often has more to do with local law enforcement refusing to get involved in assisting ICE or doing its job in place of ICE agents than in actually providing protection to immigrants who lack valid legal status.

 Being stopped by police for something like a driving violation, or questioned by police for any reason at all, usually involves the police asking for identification, such as a driver's license.
 Without proper documentation, an undocumented person in a non-sanctuary city risks being held in custody, even without having committed a crime.

-After someone is arrested and detained, his or her fingerprints are typically run through a national database, which might identify whether that person is an illegal or undocumented immigrant.
+After foreign nationals arrested and detained, their fingerprints are typically run through a national database, which might identify whether they're illegal or undocumented immigrants.

 If a match comes up against this federal database, ICE can request that local law enforcement hold the detained non-citizen on what's called an immigration detainer.
 That's a request by ICE to be notified when a detainee is being released from state or local law enforcement.
 ICE then takes custody of the person in order to pursue potential deportation.